-Why should I join All of Us?
+Why should I join All of Us Research Program?

-- Better tests to see if people are sick or are at risk of getting sick.
+- Better tests to see if people are sick or are at risk of getting sick

-- Better mobile apps to encourage healthy habits.
+- Better mobile apps to encourage healthy habits

-- Also, you will be able to see your All of Us information, which might be interesting to you.
+- Also, you will be able to see your All of Us Research Program information, which might be interesting to you.
 You may also learn about your health.
-If you choose, you will be able to share your All of Us information with your doctor.
+If you choose, you will be able to share your All of Us information with your health care provider.

 What will you ask me to do?

 If you decide to join the All of Us Research Program, we will ask you to share different kinds of information.
 We will ask you basic information like your name and where you live.
 We will ask you questions about your health, family, home, and work.
 If you have an electronic health record, we will ask for access.
 We will ask you to go to a Spectrum Health clinic for a free appointment with us.
 At this appointment, we will collect basic physical measurements, including your height, weight, and hip and waist measurements, as well as your blood pressure and heart rate.
 We might ask you to give samples, like blood or urine, at the appointment.

 Do I have to give my social security information?

 No. We may ask for your Social Security number to help match your information to other information, but you do not have to give it to us.

 Is the All of Us Research Program a one-time activity or a long-term activity?